Tasting chocolate will allow you to savour all the richness of the aromatic notes of the most precious cocoa.

 Pick any dark chocolates you would like to discover.
 Read your labels - real dark chocolate is made only from cocoa mass and sugar, sometimes also with added cocoa butter.
 Real dark chocolate also doesn't expire if protected from the heat.
 It can last for months, if not years.

 Start here with some simple steps that will help you taste chocolate.

 1. Visual inspection of chocolate

 The chocolate should not be black.
 Instead, it should have mahogany and cinnamon red tones.
-The intensity of the colour depends on the roast (the longer, the darker) and the amount of cocoa used.
+The intensity of the colour depends on the roast (the longer roasting, the darker colour) and the amount of cocoa used.

 The chocolate surface should be glossy, without any white patina.
 It should also appear smooth, without stains and colour differences.
-Chocolate gloss is due to a process known as tempering due to temperature changes that cause sugar and cocoa butter crystals to emerge; the look of chocolate might change.
+Chocolate gloss is due to a process known as tempering.
+Temperature changes can cause sugar and cocoa butter crystals to emerge, so the look of chocolate might change.

 2. Chocolate to the touch

 Breaking a chocolate bar should make a typically dry, loud "snap".